Brought to you by TheJudge13 ‘roving reporter’ Adam Macdonald

 The track starts in the start/finish area specifically created for the Grand Prix, before reaching the second fastest part of the track at Turns One, Two and Three.
 A little straight and corner brings the drivers out onto the first DRS zone on the circuit and the fastest part of the track, with a fast right hand corner allowing the drivers to build up speed before braking for the sharp seventh corner at the end of the first sector.

-Following these, a section of fairly standard corners takes the drivers from Turn Seven to the turn formerly unofficially known as the Singapore Sling, which will now see the tight chicane removed this year in favour of a slightly more straightforward left hand turn.
+Following these, a section of fairly standard corners takes the drivers from Turn Seven to the turn formerly unofficially known as the Singapore Sling, which is now a relatively straightforward left hand turn, in comparison to the tough chicane that occupied it two years ago.
 Two bridge sections follow at Fullarton Road and much wider Esplanade Drive.

 After turning right onto Raffles Avenue, the track makes a little detour along to The Float at Marina Bay for turns seventeen and eighteen, the section of track famous for Nelson Piquet Jr. crashing there in 2008 as part of the Crashgate scandal that saw Fernando Alonso take the race victory; alternatively, if you are a fan who doesn’t want to remember that section for that reason, it is also the grandstand and floating platform which hosted the opening ceremony for the 2010 Youth Olympic Games.

 Turn 18 also sees the track go under the previously mentioned grandstand and come back out onto Raffles Avenue, before a fast series of left hand corners reunite the drivers with the start/finish straight, which acts as the second DRS zone.
-The lap record for the track currently stands at 1:45.599 set by Kimi Raikkonen in 2008; however, the drivers should be going around one second faster than last year due to the removal of the Turn 10 chicane.
+The lap record for the track currently stands at 1:48.574 by Sebastian Vettel, although a faster time was set by Kimi Raikkonen in 2008 on the track configuration that included the Singapore Sling chicane.